Memorial Youth Scholarship Program

 This scholarship also includes two instructional flights in a light aircraft, the make and model of which will be matched to the student.
 The first flight will occur partway through the ground school, based on the instructor’s recommendation, and the second flight will occur after the successful completion of the ground school course.
 Each flight will include a pre-flight briefing, taxi and runway procedures, introduction to radio communications, the take-off, a series of in-flight maneuvers, the return and landing, and post-flight procedures.
-These two flights will be logged in the student’s personal logbook and count toward the minimum flight time required to earn the FAA Private Pilot certificate.
+These two flights will be logged in the student’s personal logbook and count toward the minimum flight time required to earn the FAA private pilot certificate.

 Continuing Aviation Education Grant

 This scholarship program is also structured to appeal to those who are ready to continue their flight training in the immediate future.
-An additional $2,500 continuing education grant is available to a regular scholarship recipient who intends to earn the FAA private pilot certificate.
+An additional $2,500 Continuing Aviation Education Grant is available annually to one scholarship recipient who intends to earn their FAA private pilot certificate within the following year.
 Applicants must complete the ground school course, both introductory flights, and submit an essay by September 30 of the scholarship year.
 Funds are released in stages as the recipient completes training milestones: $1,000 after completing their first solo flight, $1,000 after completing their long solo cross-country, and $500 after earning the private pilot certificate.